 Let’s be clear: It’s not a woman’s job not to be raped.
 It’s a man’s job not to rape.

 But I also know the world we live in.
-Just like how I use a home security system against burglars, isn’t it reasonable to take precautions like not walking home alone at night?
+Like how I use a home security system against burglars, isn’t it reasonable to take precautions like not walking home alone at night?

 Yes… And no.

-It’s one thing to listen to your gut instinct and get out of dangerous situations.
-It’s another thing completely to avoid activities out of paranoia and fear.
+It’s one thing to listen to your gut instinct and escape dangerous situations.
+It’s another thing altogether to avoid activities out of paranoia and fear.

 As I discussed in my post about why I’m not afraid of getting raped, rape is NOT a crime of passion or lust.
 Rape is about taking control away from a woman.